stratosphere/stratosphere/docs/0.4/programming_guides/java.markdown

 Records
 -------

 All data sets are collections of records.
 These records are produced by data sources and transformed by the operations.
 The records (*eu.stratosphere.types.Record*) can be thought of as dynamically typed tuples.
-Fields are accessed by position and type, as shown in the examples below.
+Fields are accessed by position (starting from zero) and type, as shown in the example below.

 {% highlight java %}
 Record r = ...